romanov/MonoGame-Console/README.md

 [MonoGame](http://monogame.net) is an open source implementation of the Microsoft XNA 4.x Framework.

-MonoGame Console - terminal emulator ([XNAGameConsole](http://code.google.com/p/xnagameconsole/) fork) with full unicode & MonoGame support.
+MonoGame Console - a terminal emulator (forked from [XNAGameConsole](http://code.google.com/p/xnagameconsole/) by Andreas Grech ) with unicode & MonoGame support.

 ## Supported Platforms